-- with our strategy; however, data is only available for two years. - 3.
-Net Promoter Score measures customer and colleague experience using the answer to a key question, "how likely is it that you would recommend CVS?", with a 0-10 scale.
-Responses are analysed using a weighted calculation to yield a score between a low of -100 to a high of 100.
+- 2 These non-financial KPIs align with our strategy, however, data is only available for two years - 3 Net Promoter Score measures customer and colleague experience using the answer to a key question "how likely is it that you would recommend CVS?", with a 0-10 scale.
+Responses are analysed using a weighted calculation to yield a score botween a low of -100 to a high of 100.